SanghamitraDutta/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

->> emacs will be my preffered editor as it is powerful and it is the same across graphical and non-graphical environment
+>> emacs will be my preferred editor as it is powerful and it is the same across graphical and non-graphical environment